fortrabbit/legal/sub-processors.md

 ## Recruitment software

-We use software to manage our hiring processes, to evaluate and track applicants.
-Currently we use **Recruitee** for this.
-Open positions can be found under [fortrabbit1.recruitee.com](https://fortrabbit1.recruitee.com).
-See [Recruitee Terms](https://recruitee.com/terms).
+We use may use 3rd party software to manage our hiring processes, to evaluate and track applicants.
+If you apply for a job here, consider the privacy from the 3rd party provider.

 ## Account meta data

 We will store additional meta-data with your Account when you sign up.
 This includes your IP, the time and a possible referrer.
 We use **MaxMind** to convert the IP to a geo-location that will also be stored with your Account.
 This is an important corner stone in fraud and phishing protection.
 During signup, you might need to solve a Captcha.
 We use this to protect us from fraudulent signups.
-We use **hCaptcha** for this, their terms and privacy applies.
+We may use **hCaptcha** or similar for this, their terms and privacy applies.

 ## Internal case management

-We use **Trello** as an internal ticketing system to keep track of ongoing business tasks.
-We might link client cases from the chat system or billing related information there as well.
-See [Atlassian Cloud Terms](https://www.atlassian.com/legal/cloud-terms-of-service).
+We use **Linear** as an internal ticketing system to keep track of ongoing business tasks.
+We might link client cases from the chat system or other details such as app names there as well.
+See [Linear privacy](https://linear.app/privacy).

 ## Account profile pictures

-We send a hash of your e-mail address to the **Gravatar** service to see if you have an Account over there.
+We may send a hash of your e-mail address to a 3rd party, such as **Gravatar** to see if you have an Account over there.
 If you have, we display your profile picture from over there; if not, a unique generic profile icon will be displayed.
 See [Gravatar Terms](https://en.gravatar.com/site/terms-of-service/).

 ## Accounting